-- Cicero and George Elderly Housing: In November 2014, the Hispanic Housing Development Corporation broke ground on the redevelopment of the Cicero and George Elderly Housing Apartments in the Belmont Cragin Community Area.
-The project will provide 70 units in a 75,000 square foot complex, to include a mix of studio, one, and two-bedroom units.
-Sixty-one percent of the units will be available for seniors whose incomes range between 30 to 60% of the area median income, while eight units will be provided to seniors at or below 80% of the area median income.
-A new construction permit valued at \$14 million was issued for this development at 4800 W. George Street: - The Kilpatrick Renaissance: This new development located at 4117 North Kilpatrick Avenue in Portage Park is expected for occupancy in February 2015.
+Iri No^mbef 201^-the Hispanic Mousing; redevelbbmerit ofthe Cicero: and ^y^etdpm^hlf;t3p^^ti6ri bfSRe"ground "ori the Gra^in Community-Arba:.
+The George Elderly Housing Apartments in the Belmont complex, to include a mix of projed will provide 70 u nits in a 75,000 ) square foot the units will be available studiOi pne, and two-bedroo om , units.
+S'ixtyiq ne percent of the area median income, for-seniors whose irtcomes range between '30'fb 60% of 80%, of the area median while; eight units will' be p provided to seniors s, at or below was issued for this income.
+A new construction permit valued a t .\$14, million, development at 4800:W.' George Street; ■,.

+• The Kilpatrick Renaissance: This new development located at 4117 North Kilpatrick Avenue in Portage Park is expected for occupancy in February 2015.
 The estimated 98 unit senior apartment building will offer a mix of studio, one and two-bedroom offerings.
 Reportedly, units will be reserved for tenants earning up to 60% of area median income.
 The estimated cost for the new construction of this project was \$15.2 million.